vedderb/vesc_pkg/vesc_x3_bridge/TECHNICAL_esp.md

 sustained overspeed and raises its own native warning/lockout when it sees one; periodically resetting what it sees down to 1 km/h prevents that native warning from ever triggering, even though the rider is actually over the limit.
-Toggle off (the default) means the real speed always shows, so the dashboard's native warning behaves as it normally would.
+The toggle is on by default; turning it off means the real speed always shows, so the dashboard's native warning behaves as it normally would.

 Two details that look like bugs but aren't: